richardzyx/node-microservice/README.md

 ## Version Updates

+- Ver 0.6.0: Production performance is great.
+Welcome for extensive testings!
 - Ver 0.5.11: Timeout err is thrown with an Error object
 - Ver 0.5.10: minor improve on graylog message; server throw error after disconnection
 - Ver 0.5.9: see New section; added ensureDone for extreme production needs